sogimu/nvim/README.md

 # nvim
 My config for neo-vim.
 Mostly it C++ orented.
-It depends on some external utils ripgrep
+Also it's better to have installed ripgrep and gitui.